Rootcipher8112/SOC-Analyst-Environment-Project/README.md

      ```

 ## Recap
 I successfully set up and secured an **Elasticsearch** instance on a cloud-hosted virtual machine.
-This instance wwell be a key component of my SOC environment, and Tomorrow, I’ll proceed with setting up **Kibana** to enable easier querying and visualization of logs via a Ib interface.
+This instance will be a key component of my SOC environment, and Tomorrow, I’ll proceed with setting up **Kibana** to enable easier querying and visualization of logs via a Ib interface.